Entergy : Insights > Storms | MarketScreener

 Bude, Meadville, McCall Creek, Roxie

-As of this report, 2044 customers are without power.
+As of this report, 891 customers are without power.
 Damage assessment continues and restoration is ongoing.
-Updated restoration estimates will be provided once repairs are made to the equipment.
+Entergy estimates all customers that can safely receive power should be restored by 10 p.m.
+Tuesday, October 13.

 Grenada County